 A specialist in broadcast and web based video content services, marketing, and media affairs, Tim Egan is part time faculty at both Lyndon and Johnson State College in Vermont.
 He's also CMO and Executive Producer for Moody Street TV in Waltham, MA, as well a principal at Sugar Hill Associates in Sugar Hill, New Hampshire where he also lives with his wife and daughter.

 Kristen Huntington graduated with a BA in Art History from St. Lawrence University and worked in publishing in NYC at Random House, Inc. in NYC.
 In 2004 she received her Master’s Degree in Arts in Education from St. Michael’s College and is now the K-12 art and drama teacher in Concord, Vermont.
 She lives with her husband Tom and their three children in St. Johnsbury, Vermont.

 Prior to becoming CEO and President at Passumpsic Savings Bank, Jim Kisch was co-founder and chief strategist at Continuity, a New Haven, Connecticut-based cloud computing software company.
 A graduate of the University of Minnesota-St. Paul and the Graduate School of Banking, University of Wisconsin-Madison, Kisch has over 18 years of banking industry experience.
-He lives in St. Johnsbury with his wife Sharon in St. Johnsbury, VT.
+He lives in St. Johnsbury with his wife Sharon.

 Paula Scavullo Kitchel

 An ardent supporter of the arts, Paula Scavullo Kitchel holds an M. Ed in Education from the University of Vermont and worked as a special educator and school administrator prior to her retirement.
 She lives in St. Johnsbury, Vermont.